-For more information, access www.asu.edu/caed/SOD or send e-mail to caed.advising@asu.edu.
+For more information, access the Web site at www.asu.edu/caed/SOD or send e-mail to caed.advising@asu.edu.

 Programs in the School of Design are organized by the faculty of the school under the direction and administration of the director, and standing committees of the faculty.